 Have a flat, or need to adjust your brakes?
 There is a bicycle service station near the parking lot at Rocky Point Park.
 The “Fixit” has all the tools necessary to perform basic bike repairs and maintenance.
 Hang your bike from the hanger arms, and the pedals and wheels will spin freely to allow you to make your adjustments.

-Dockless bike sharing is coming to Port Moody soon through a non-exclusive agreement with service provider U-bicycle.
-View a map showing where the first eight U-bicycle stations will be located.
+Dockless bike sharing is available in Port Moody through a non-exclusive agreement with service provider U-bicycle.
+View a map showing where the U-bicycle stations are located.

 New to cycling in Metro Vancouver?
 HUB Cycling has some great resources.

 Interested in car sharing while you’re here?
 If you are a Modo member, or decide to register with Modo during your stay, Port Moody has five Modo locations to choose from: Newport Drive (Newport Village), Capilano Road (Suter Brook Village), Klahanie Drive (two locations), and Spring Street (Moody Centre SkyTrain Station.)
 Visit modo.coop to view a map and learn more.

 Electric vehicle charging stations